stagedml/pylightnix/README.md

 **Derivation** of fetchurl stage.
-It means several things: a) the configuration of our stage does already exist in the storage and it doesn't contain critical errors like invalid links. b) Pylighnix knows how to **Realize** this derivation, i.e. build it by calling a Python function and collecting it's output in form of contents of temporary directory.
+It means several things: a) the configuration of our stage does already exist in the storage and it doesn't contain critical errors like invalid links. b) Pylighnix knows how to **Realize** this derivation, i.e. what Python function to call on it and which directory to collect the output from.

 So what will we have when Realization of `hello_src` is complete?
 As [fetchurl's documentation](./docs/Reference.md#pylightnix.stages.fetchurl.fetchurl)